abs51295/ossprojects-wiki/Peace-Corps-Safety-App.md

 ### Your Idea Here

-If you have an idea of your how to improve PCSA features, drop us a message to discuss it. :)
+If you have an idea of how to improve PCSA features, please discuss with the assigned mentors.
+You can include them in your proposal as well.

 ## Mentors
 ### Android